brandongillett/microservices/deployment.md

 <h1 align="center">Deployment</h1>

 This document outlines the process for deploying the application using the provided GitHub Actions workflows.
-The deployment pipeline is designed for automated, zero-downtime deployments to a Kubernetes cluster.
+The deployment pipeline is designed for high availability, automated, zero-downtime deployments to a Kubernetes cluster.

 ---

 ## Prerequisites

-Before you can deploy, you must have the following set up:
+Before deploying, ensure the following infrastructure is set up and accessible:

-- A Kubernetes cluster with `kubectl` access.
+- **Kubernetes Cluster:** A running cluster with `kubectl` access configured.
-- A Docker Hub account (or another container registry).
+- **Container Registry:** A Docker Hub account or another OCI-compliant container registry.
+- **Traefik:** The Traefik Ingress controller should be installed in your cluster.
+- **PostgreSQL Server:** A running PostgreSQL instance.
+- **Redis Server:** A running Redis instance.
+- **NATS Server:** A running NATS instance for messaging.
-- Prometheus Operator or a similar tool for scraping metrics (recommended).
+- **Prometheus:** A Prometheus instance for scraping metrics (recommended).

+## Getting Started

+This section covers the core concepts needed to understand and manage the deployment process.

+- **Directory Structure:** The deploy actions rely on a strict naming convention.
+Each service in `k8s/services/` must have a corresponding folder in `services/` with the exact same name (all lowercase).
+The frontend manifests are located in `k8s/frontend/`.
+- **Variable Substitution:** The Kubernetes manifests (`.yaml` files) are templates.
+Values like `${IMAGE}` are substituted by the GitHub Actions workflow.
+Use this pattern when adding new services.
+- **Skipping Deployments:** A build/deploy workflow for an environment will be skipped if its `{ENV}_KUBE_CONFIG` secret is not found.
+This is useful for disabling a staging environment without modifying workflow files.
+- **Private Images:** The workflows push images to a container registry.
+It is your responsibility to ensure the registry repositories are private and secure.

-## Deployment Variables
+## Configuration

+### Github Secrets

-Deployment is configured entirely through **GitHub Secrets**.
+Most variables are configured through **GitHub Secrets**.
 You must create the following secrets in your repository for both `STAGING` and `PRODUCTION` environments.

 In the variable names below, replace `{ENV}` with either `STAGING` or `PRODUCTION`.